dphilipson/typescript-fsa-reducers/README.md

 the same as [`.build()`](#build), because it is not intended that the chain be mutated after calling `.default()`.

-This is useful if you need a "delegate" reducer should be called on any action after handling a few specific actions in the parent.
+This is useful if you have a "delegate" reducer that should be called on any action after handling a few specific actions in the parent.

 ```ts
 const NESTED_STATE = {